SHYMOM/HealthCareCenter/README.md

 ### Prerequisites:

 1. Java Development Kit (JDK) 8 or higher
-2. An IDE like IntelliJ IDEA, VS Code, Eclipse, NetBeans or you can use terminal if you want(Not Recomended)
+2. An IDE like IntelliJ IDEA, VS Code, Eclipse, NetBeans or you can use terminal if you want(Not Recommended)

-### Steps:
+### Steps For IDE Users:

 1. Clone the repository:
    ```bash